underlinear/calculatorjs/README.md

 # calculatorjs
-A simple calculator design using HTML/CSS/JS
+(unfinished) A simple calculator design using HTML/CSS/JS